 If you do not keep to this agreement then your Universal Credit can be sanctioned.

 But your claimant commitment must be realistic and take account of any health problems or exceptional circumstances.

-Contact a Benefits Adviser to find out if it is worth challenging the sanction decision, whether you should request your commitment be changed and discuss Hardship Payments.
+Contact a Benefits Adviser to discuss challenging the sanction decision, changing your commitment or Hardship Payments.
 More information on sanctions here